-ISOLATION OF MECHANICAL, ELECTRICAL, PHYSICAL, OR CHEMICAL ENERGY SOURCES Measures might include blanking or blinding; removing sections of lines, pipes, ducts; a double block and bleed system; lockout / tagout; blocking or disconnecting all nechanical linkages; isolation barriers □ Notapplicable □ Yes (specify): HAS SPACE CONTAINED LIQUIDS, GASES OR SOLIDS OF TOXIC, CORROSIVE OR IRRITANT NATURE? □ No □ Yes (If Yes, review and attach SDS to this permit) SPECIAL INSTRUCTIONS/EQUIPMENT PERMIT ACKNOWLEDGEMENT NAME(s) OF ATTENDANT(s) MANE() OF AUTHORITED ENTRANTO NAME(S) OF AUTHORIZED ENTRANTS ENTRY SUPERVISOR SIGNATURE: The job described above has been reviewed and will be accomplished in accordance with requirements specified herein.
-Entw.
-Cynomics (Paint and Cian) Entry Supervisor (Print and Sign) ALTERNATE ENTRY PROCEDURE [Atmospheric Hazards ONLY] 1926.1203(e) Permitted where the only hazard posed by a permit space is an actual or potential hazardous atmosphere and we can demonstrate that continuous forced air ventilation alone is sufficient to maintain that space safe for entry.
-Air monitoring results must support that continuous forced air ventilation will maintain safe atmospheric levels for the duration of the entry. · Alternate Entry Requirements: Permit is complete and posted near the entry point Continuous Air Monitoring in place Continuous forced air ventilation to the breathing zone Physical hazards are eliminated, isolated or nonexistent NO Hazardous atmosphere detected (complete Air Testing section) Fall protection or barrier around entrance An attendant and mechanical retrieval device are not required under this section when safe access and egress are available As the competent person , I certify that the space described in this permit has been made safe for alternate entry, on the date listed above.
+ISOLATION OF MECHANICAL, ELECTRICAL, PHYSICAL, OR CHEMICAL ENERGY SOURCES Measures might include blanking or blinding; removing sections of lines, pipes, ducts; a double block and bleed system; lockout / tagout; blocking or disconnecting all mechanical linkages; isolation barriers □ Not applicable □ Yes (specify): HAS SPACE CONTAINED LIQUIDS, GASES OR SOLIDS OF TOXIC, CORROSIVE OR IRRITANT NATURE? □ No □ Yes (If Yes, review and attach SDS to this permit) SPECIAL INSTRUCTIONS/EQUIPMENT PERMIT ACKNOWLEDGEMENT NAME(s) OF ATTENDANT(s) NAME(A) OF AUTHODIZED ENTRANTS NAME(s) OF AUTHORIZED ENTRANTS ENTRY SUPERVISOR SIGNATURE: The job described above has been reviewed and will be accomplished in accordance with requirements specified herein.
+The job described above has been to vie wed and will be decomprished in decordance with requirements specified nations.
+Entry Supervisor (Print and Sign) ALTERNATE ENTRY PROCEDURE [Atmospheric Hazards ONLY] 1926.1203(e) Permitted where the only hazard posed by a permit space is an actual or potential hazardous atmosphere and we can demonstrate that continuous forced air ventilation alone is sufficient to maintain that space safe for entry.
+Air monitoring results must support that continuous forced air ventilation will maintain safe atmospheric levels for the duration of the entry.
+Alternate Entry Requirements: □ Permit is complete and posted near the entry point □ Continuous Air Monitoring in place □ Physical boroade are aliminated included. □ Continuous forced air ventilation to the breathing zone □ NO Hazardous atmosphere detected (complete Air Testing section) □ Fall protection or barrier around entrance An attendant and mechanical retrieval device are not required under this section when safe access and egress are available As the competent person , I certify that the space described in this permit has been made safe for alternate entry, on the date listed above.
 NAME: DATE: RECLASSIFICATION TO NON-PERMIT 1926.1203(g) □ ALL HAZARDS ELIMINATED OR ISOLATED □ PRE-ENTRY AIR MONITORING CAPTURED ABOVE FORCED AIR DOES NOT CONSTITUTE HAZARD ELIMINATION [See ATERNATE ENTRY PROCEDURE ABOVE] As the competent person , I certify that the space described in this permit has been made safe reclassification, on the date listed above.
 NAME: DATE: EMERGENCY CALL: 0 911 or 0 PERMIT CANCELLATION □ ENTRY OPERATION COMPLETE □ ALTERNATE ENTRY COMPLETE □ NON-PERMIT SPACE □ TERMINATED FOR SAFETY REASONS

-DEMOLITION CHECKLIST AND PROCEDURES
+6.6 DEMOLITION CHECKLIST AND PROCEDURES